Dinky Toys: Military

 Between 1937 and 1939, a number of military vehicles were introduced, numbered from 151 to 162.
 They were painted army green, and consisted of a medium and a light tank, an Austin 7 military car, a six-wheeled truck, a reconnaissance car, a searchlight lorry, an anti aircraft gun, a Vickers Light Dragon artillery tractor with limber and 18-pounder gun.
 Most interesting were several fairly detailed trailers, including an ammunition trailer, a cooker trailer and a water tank trailer.
-The military offerings were produced through 1941, though a few select models – the clever 16lb anti-aircraft gun, the 151a medium tank, and some of the trailers – were also made again from 1946 to 1955.
+The military offerings were produced until 1941, though a few select models – the clever (161b) anti-aircraft gun, the (151a) medium tank, and some of the trailers – were also made again from 1946 to 1955.

 Pre-war models were fitted with thin diameter 1.626 mm.
 (0.064 in.) axles, whereas the post-war axles were 2.032 mm.
 (0.08 in.).
 The pre-war hubs were smooth, but after the war there was a raised part in the centre of the hub.
-Tracks on the tanks and the 162a Light Dragon artillery tractor were made with a wire-link sprocket chain wrapped around the hubs.
+Tracks on the tanks and the (162a) Light Dragon artillery tractor were made with a wire-link sprocket chain wrapped around the hubs.
 That gave a mechanical, although not very realistic, appearance to the tracks.
-The side panels of the anti-aircraft folded and, not only did the gun swivel 360 degrees, but it could be moved from level to about a 50-degree angle upward.
+The side panels of the anti-aircraft folded and, not only did the gun swivel 360 degrees² but it could be moved from level to about a 50-degree angle upward.
 The searchlight was also adjustable in horizontal and vertical directions.

 Military models were made until the end of production in the late 1970s.
-A wide variety of military vehicles were produced, such as thejeep-like Austin Champ, which included a driver and passengers.
+A wide variety of military vehicles were produced, such as the jeep-like Austin Champ, which included a driver and passengers.